Turn a t-shirt into a summer maxi dress with this fun DIY Maxi Dress Pattern. A great DIY upcycle fashion project!

-Many years ago, I got an idea to make a girl’s maxi dress from a t-shirt.
-When she was younger, she loved to wear this dress... and had requested another one but this time with JUST fabric on the bottom.
+Many years ago, I got the idea to make a girl’s maxi dress from a t-shirt.
+When she was younger, she loved to wear this dress.
+She had requested another one, but it had JUST fabric on the bottom this time.ย

 She’s all grown up now, but this t-shirt maxi dress lives on and has been passed down to cousins and friends.
-I love that my friends are appreciative of my kid’s handmade hand-me-down dresses.
-The tutorial is a few years old but has managed to stand the test of time.
+I love that my friends appreciate my kid’s handmade hand-me-down dresses.
+The tutorial is a few years old but has stood the test of time.

 What Fabric to Use for the Skirt